pepperonbi/Uom_Robotics_Team6/README.md

 # Uom_Robotics_Team6

-This is a code repository for our robot.
+This is a code repository for the robot.

 ## Introduction